rems-project/cerberus/README.md

 $ make
 ```

-It installs the internal libraries in `_lib` and the produces the CLI binary `cerberus`.
+This installs the internal libraries in `_lib` and produces the CLI binary `cerberus`.

-Run and have fun!
+Run as above.

 ```bash
 $ cerberus --help